zipkinlab/Policies/General Lab Guidelines.md

 although they can be (note- I may need more time for extensive materials such as a draft manuscript).
 The written work could be a summary of the major conclusions from some data you are analyzing, a plan for how you will approach your comps, a draft of a proposal or manuscript you are writing, etc. **Written work is ultimately the most critical component of being successful in research.**
-Conducting the most elegantly designed experiment will get you nowhere if you don’t write it up.
+Developing the most elegant model will get you nowhere if you don’t write it up.
 In addition, providing me written work before our meetings will increase the probability I can give you useful advice.
 If you hand me something at our meetings, I will not have had time to look it over and think about it.